hjunaid/mimir/README.txt

 - mimir-demo (automatically generated using Apache Ant): a very simple Grails application demonstrating the use of the Mímir Grails plugin to create a fully-working web application.
+- mimir-cloud: the Grails application used for the Mímir installs on http://GATECloud.net.
+Unlike mimir-demo, this is a fully-fledged application, which includes support for security.
+In most cases, if you need a simple way of deploying Mímir, you should be able to use this application as is.
+If you need to integrate with an existing infrastructure (e.g. some already-existing single-sign-on solution), then you may find it easier to extend mimir-demo.

 The build.xml file is the ANT build file.
 See the user guide (inside the doc directory) for details of how to use it.